ECDC traineeship programme

 To be considered eligible you must be a national or citizen of one of the countries mentioned.
 Holding a residence permit is not sufficient enough.

 Unfortunately not.
 To be considered eligible you must have completed your studies and been awarded a full university degree.

 What can I do if my application has been rejected?

 Please note that the decision of ECDC to reject an application is final and binding and there is no appeal procedure.
-If an application is unsuccessful, a candidate may re-apply for a subsequent training period.
+If an application is unsuccessful, a candidate may re-apply in the following training period.

 Does ECDC provide any assistance in finding accommodation in Stockholm?

-No, we are unable to provide assistance.
-Trainees are responsible for finding their own accommodation.
-We can however provide you with practical advice when looking for accommodation (where to look, etc.)
+ECDC is unable to provide assistance and trainees are responsible for finding their own accommodation.
+ECDC can however provide you with practical advice when looking for accommodation (where to look, etc.)

 Does ECDC provide health insurance?

-We provide all trainees with accident insurance.
-However, trainees must take out valid health insurance valid in Sweden, prior to the start of their traineeship.
-Proof of this insurance will be requested before the traineeship starts.
+All trainees are provided with accident insurance, however trainees must take out valid health insurance valid in Sweden, prior to the start of their traineeship.
+Proof of this insurance will be requested prior to the start of the traineeship.